 OUTBACK NAVIGATION INFORMATION SYSTEM

-The Outback Navigation Information System (ONIS) Geofence functions use the mathematical Geohash algorithms to determine location boundaries.
+The Outback Navigation Information System (ONIS) Geofence functions use the mathematical geohash algorithms to determine location boundaries.

-Geohash is a public domain geocode system invented in 2008 by Gustavo Niemeyer and constitutes a mathematical model of a 3 dimensional sphere comprising 2 dimensional areas, represented by a single string of characters and digits, named the Geohash.
+Geohash is a public domain geocode system invented in 2008 by Gustavo Niemeyer and constitutes a mathematical model of a 3 dimensional sphere comprising 2 dimensional areas, represented by a single string of characters and digits, named the geohash.

-The precision of the Geohash area is determined by the number of characters in the string and range from 1 to 12 in the mathematical model.
+The precision of the geohash area is determined by the number of characters in the string and range from 1 to 12 in the mathematical model.

-A unique feature of the Geohash system is that:
+A unique feature of the geohash system is that:

-The ONIS uses the base32 representation for Geohash calculations and refer to them as the ONIS Geofence.
+The ONIS uses the base32 representation for geohash calculations and refer to them as the ONIS Geofence.

 The base32 implementation MUST be used by the owner if they are creating their own Geofence data records.